 So I made that transition, and things went really well.

 We grew an audit consulting firm, where we actually helped companies go public – we were on the interface of the SEC and investors.

 We’re putting all this together to help companies go public.

-We’ve taken about two-dozen companies public during that time, then I had my second realization which really led into what I do now was…
+We’ve taken about two-dozen companies public during that time, then I had my second realization, which really led to what I do now was…

 I was making good money, on my resume, everything was exactly… I was a partner of the firm.
 We were growing.
 We were hitting, making more money than I ever imagined.